jekyllgrim/Beautiful-Doom/README.md

 * The mod is fully ZScript-ified
 * Added Modern weaponset (see above)
 * Revamped blood and gibs graphics and physics
+* High compatibility with other mods thanks to multiple special checks and parsers, as well as optional replacements